Last Updated on

 An African safari should be more than just seeing the BIG 5.
 The extent of the animal diversity in this part of the planet was amazing.
-This photo essay shares the great 55 that I saw on my recent Kenya and Tanzania safari experience.
+This photo essay shares the great 55 African safari animals that I saw in the many parks I visited on my first Kenya and Tanzania safari adventure.

 The emphasis on a safari in Africa often seems to focus on seeing the BIG 5 – elephants, cape buffalo, rhinos, lions and leopards.
 Yes-they are impressive in their size, but for me, every animal sighting was special.
 I never got tired of seeing the incongruous stripes of a zebra or even the ever present Thomson’s gazelles.
 And the sighting of tens of thousands of wildebeests as they migrated across the Serengeti left me speechless.